daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 We should always take partial profit, or close a trade if there are only 1 contract to not allow us be frustrated by think to being right and loose money instead of taking some money.
 Risk management is #1

-Opening Range is 9:30-10:00 and we not trading during this period of time.
+Opening Range it's 1st 30 minutes of trading (09:30-10:00) and we are not trading during this period of time.
+We are wait for 09:50 macro to see how market will reach for liquidity or reprice inefficiencies and when market will show his hand we can try to trade next hour NY.AM Silver Bullet 10:00-11:00

 ### March 07, 2023 Live Tape Reading \ Fed Chair Testimony 10am
 [March 07, 2023 Live Tape Reading \ Fed Chair Testimony 10am]()